Truncation uncertainties for accurate quantum simulations of lattice gauge theories: Truncation Errors in Pure Gauge Theories

-The above calculation is valid provided that we truncate above the first electric field strength, $\Lambda_0$, where HSF occurs.
-However, in practice, we will likely truncate at some $\Lambda > \Lambda_0$.
-In this case, time-dependent perturbation theory can be used to compute the leading contribution to $\bra{\Lambda} e^{-i\hat{H}_\Lambda s} \ket{\phi(0)}$.
-Using this, the leading correction to the truncated time evolution is
+The above calculation is valid provided that we truncate at least at the first electric field strength, $\Lambda_0$, where HSF occurs.
+As in the previous section, the perturbative expansion performed here is valid when $\epsilon_{\Lambda_0}$ is small, where